tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Epic Feat

 Work with your GM to invent a new ki power related to your one unique thing or some other aspect of your character's story.
-If the ki power is too good and overshadows your other ki powers, the GM should rule that you can only use it once a day.
+If the ki power is too good and overshadows your other ki powers, the GM should rule that you can only use it once a full recovery.

 ---